Kafva/moat/README.md

 	* [Using `sourcekit-lsp` for linting in VScode](#using-sourcekit-lsp-for-linting-in-vscode)
 * [Notes](#notes)

-The project consists of an iOS client which interacts with an installation of [newsboat](https://github.com/newsboat/newsboat) through an intermediary server application, providing a view similar to the default newsboat CLI on iOS.
-By sharing the information in `~/.newsboat/cache.db` between the iOS client and newsboat itself, the 'read' status for items is kept synchronized.
+The application consists of an iOS client which interacts with an installation of [newsboat](https://github.com/newsboat/newsboat) through an intermediary server program, providing a view similar to the default newsboat CLI on iOS.
+By sharing the information in `~/.newsboat/cache.db` between the iOS client and newsboat itself, the *read* status for items is kept synchronized.

 ## Client setup
 Install all dependencies